YottaDB/YDBDoc/ProgGuide/langext.rst

 Maximums
 ~~~~~~~~~~~~~~~~~~

-In the prior versions of YottaDB, the restrictions on certain objects were put in place with the assumption that a character is represented by a single byte.
+In prior versions of YottaDB, the restrictions on certain objects were put in place with the assumption that a character is represented by a single byte.
 With support for Unicode enabled in YottaDB, the following restrictions are in terms of bytes- not characters.

 **M Name Length**